chicagolang/site/README.md

 ## Contact

 Interested in giving a talk?
 Great!
-You can reach out via [github issues](https://github.com/chicagolang/site/issues) or send us a meesage on [meetup.com](http://www.meetup.com/ChicaGoLang/).
+You can reach out via [github issues](https://github.com/chicagolang/site/issues) or send us a message on [meetup.com](http://www.meetup.com/ChicaGoLang/).

 ## License